mwindholtz/ddd_ex_tickets/docs/introduction.md

 Words defined in the Ubiqutious Language should be directly represented in the structs and functions of our Elixir code.
 That is why we cann it *"Ubiqutious"*.
 The names of these things are in the Domain and in the code.
 And yes, this takes some skill development to do well.
 The tactical patterns are helpful for this.

 ### Tactical Patterns
-The Tactical Patterns is where the Model meets the Code.
+The Tactical Patterns are where the Model meets the Code.
 Tactical patterns are how we can make the Ubiqutious Language show up in our code modeuls and functions.

 #### Value Object
-ValueObject is immutable data the value of which is only set during construction, like a DateTime.
+ValueObject is immutable data, the value of which is only set during construction.
+An example is a DateTime.
 This is more helpful in an Object Oriented language, since in Elixir all data structures are immutable.

 #### Entity
 An Entity is longer lived data that has an identity, and can change it's properties over time.